shah-deep/Augmented-Reality-using-Vuforia/README.md

 Tools used: Unity (IDE), Vuforia (plugin), Blender (3D modelling)

 You can also run it in Android device by installing .apk file provided in 'Build' folder.

+If you are a developer, you an download 'SET_developerPackage.unitypackage' and import it in your project.
+Must configure Vuforia before doing this.

+Hope you like it ;)